Cottin/super-glue/README.md

 All the gluecode you'll ever need.

 # What?
-A library that lets you write front-end appliactions in react with a minimal amount of gluecode.
+A library that lets you write front-end appliactions in react in an interactive way with a minimal amount of gluecode.

 # How?
  - All app data contained in one value
- - All data and actions defined one place
+ - All data and actions defined in one place

 # Why?
 ...